navcoin/navcoin-core/doc/release-notes/release-notes-4.5.0-additional-testing-notes/modified-coldstaking-client-notes-4.5.0.md

 # Modified client testing for cold-staking v4.5.0
 *Date: 2018-12-03, 2018-12-04, 2018-12-05*

-## 1) Modified spending wallet to stake inputs
+## 1. Modified spending wallet to stake inputs

-#### Aim & wallet setup:
+#### Aim:
-To test whether a modified wallet with a spending key can stake cold-staking inputs
+To test whether a modified wallet holding a spending key (but not staking key) can stake cold-staking inputs.

+#### Wallet setup:
 The subject wallet holds:
-- The spending private key to a cold-staking address
+- The spending private key to a cold-staking address.

 Coins are held in the cold-staking address only.
 There are no other coins in any other addresses held by the wallet.